kobiso/kobiso.github.io/_posts/research/2018-01-26-research-autoencoder.md

 - The M hidden units will span the same space as the first M components found by PCA.
   - Their weight vectors may not be orthogonal.
   - They will tend to have equal variances.
-- with non-linear layers before and after the code, it should be possible to efficiently represent data that lies on or near a non-linear manifold.
+- With non-linear layers before and after the code, it should be possible to efficiently represent data that lies on or near a non-linear manifold.
   - The encoder converts coordinates in the input space to coordinates on the manifold.
   - The decoder does the inverse mapping